-Ever wish you had major streets to yourself and about 10,000 other cycling friends?
-Well, that's Cyclovia Tucson, a day-long celebration of human-powered, car-free fun!
+Ever wish you had major streets to yourself and thousands of other cycling friends?
+Well, that's Cyclovia Tucson, a celebration of human-powered, car-free fun!

 3 imagesCyclovia Tucson is a annual car-free event that opens selected streets to people so that they can walk, skate, run, and bicycle.
 These photos are from the 2010 Cyclovia, which covered a five-mile course in central Tucson.

 9 imagesCyclovia Tucson is an annual car-free event that opens selected streets to people so that they can walk, skate, run, bicycle, and socialize with their neighbors.
 It's a free event, open to the public and fun for people of all ages.
 The year 2011 featured the premier of Cyclovia Tucson's South Side route.